kendryte/k230_docs/en/02_applications/tutorials/K230_GPU_Practice.md

 #### make

-Put the source file of the code into `src` the directory, create a Makefile and  paste the following content into it, set`K230SDK` the environment variable to the path where the K230 SDK is stored (or change the first line to the path to store the K230 SDK`/path/to/k230_sdk`), you can use the command to build, `make`after the build is completed, the executable file will be generated in the same directory of the Makefile and copied to the little core Run it on linux, or you can use `make install` copy it to the K230 SDK,  build the image in the K230 SDK directory, and then flash it to an SD card or eMMC to boot.
+Place the source files of your code in the `src` directory, create a Makefile, and paste the following content into it.
+Set the `K230SDK` environment variable to the path where the K230 SDK is stored (or change `/path/to/k230_sdk` in the first line to the path where the K230 SDK is stored).
+You can then use the `make` command to build.
+After building, an executable file will be generated in the same directory as the Makefile.
+Copy it to the small-core Linux for execution, or use `make install` to copy it to the K230 SDK, then build the image in the K230 SDK directory, and burn it to the SD card or eMMC to start.

 ```Makefile
 K230SDK ?= /path/to/k230_sdk